smaht-dac/pipelines-docs/docs/pipelines/alignment_pacbio-hifi.md

 # Alignment with pbmm2

 For alignment, the pipeline uses pbmm2 on each unaligned BAM file.
-The software also sorts the reads by genomic coordinates and links the methylation tags, if present.
+The software also sorts the reads by genomic coordinates and links methylation and other tags, if present.
 An integrity check is then performed on the resulting BAM file.

 ## Aligning and Sorting